 By the end of this webinar the participant should:

-- Understand the various rules of professional conduct that applies to you.
+- Understand the various rules of professional conduct that apply to them;

-- Understand international norms and legislative prescription critical to all accounting professionals.
+- Understand international norms and legislative prescription critical to all accounting professionals; and

-- Refer to the relevant guidance and source material to navigate your engagements with clients.
+- Have relevant guidance and source material to navigate their engagements with clients.

-Caryn Maitland CA (SA), will provide case studies drawn from real-life situations involving accountants in business.
-These real-world examples deal with management integrity, financial reporting and disclosure issues, financial fraud, corporate crises, and the accountant’s professional responsibility towards their client and the general public.
+We are presenting a webinar during which real-life situations involving accountants in business will be discussed.
+These real-world examples will look at ethical fading, management integrity, financial reporting and disclosure issues, financial fraud, corporate crises, and the accountant’s professional responsibility towards their client and the general public.